-In any small bathroom, it’s a fight between having sufficient storage and ending up with a space that looks crowded and cluttered.
+Decorating any small bathroom is a fight between needing sufficient storage and not wanting to end up with a space that looks crowded and cluttered.
 Curbing clutter isn’t just about keeping your counter clear, though: it starts on a design level.
-Lots of heavy woodwork, complicated curves or even a very prominently grained wood can all make a small space feel busy and draws attention to the size of your vanity, which is a very bad thing!
+Lots of heavy woodwork, complicated curves or even a very prominently grained wood can all make a small space feel busy and draw attention to the size of your vanity, which is a very bad thing!
 The smaller the space, the more you want to err on the side of simple, sleek lines and unobtrusive design.
 Unbroken lines will help your eyes move easily, connecting the different parts of the room rather than interrupting them.
-I love the subtly staggered style of this Citation vanity, and the frosted glass paneling gives the impression of openness while giving you some completely private storage.
+I love the subtly staggered style of this Weston vanity, and the frosted glass paneling gives the impression of openness while giving you some completely private storage.

-Light colored vanities like the seaside one above are great for a cottage or beach style bath, but for a more modern decor you probably want to opt for a darker espresso, chocolate, or even black finish.
+Light colored vanities like are great for a cottage or beach style bath, but for a more modern decor you probably want to opt for a darker espresso, chocolate, or even black finish.
 Especially if you have really light walls, a darker veneer can create a dramatic silhouette.
-I like something like this Philadelphia Classic Vanity, which manages to fit two working drawers in along with all that open space, and has nice, subtly sassy legs with just enough curve to be eye catching.
+I like something like this Black Frame vanity, which manages to fit a roomy and fully functional drawer underneath the sink, along with all that open space, with a simple, geometric shape that gives it an eye-catching modern feel.

 That said, one of the best options for a truly miniscule bathroom is to skip the traditional vanity entirely, and instead opt for a simple wall mounted version.
-This Walnut Modesta is modular and pretty plain, but in a teeny tiny bathroom, that’s a GOOD thing!
-Paired with a simple porcelain vessel sink, this baby is breathtaking, clean and sleek without being sterile, and with a hidden pull out drawer for that little extra bit of storage space.
+This Potenza Vanity is quite simple, but in a teeny tiny bathroom, that’s a GOOD thing!
+Paired with the simple, decorative vessel sink, this baby is breathtaking, clean and sleek without being sterile, and with a cute little cubby shelf for that little extra bit of storage space.
 And because it attaches directly to your wall, it’ll not only visually create more open space, but it’ll actually give you a little extra leg room.

-Finally, if the bathroom you’re decorating is one that doesn’t actually need any storage (i.e. your guest bath), consider going with something super modern like Esprit Pedestal Vanity.
-It’s got nothing in the way of storage, which makes it a poor choice for a bathroom you’re actually using on a daily basis, but the tapered base makes for a tiny footprint, and the pedestal style, especially paired with a blown-glass or unique stone vessel sink makes for a museum style show-stopper.
+Finally, if the bathroom you’re decorating is one that doesn’t actually need any storage (i.e. your guest bath), consider going with something super modern like Quebec Pedestal Vanity.
+It’s got nothing in the way of storage, which makes it a poor choice for a bathroom you’re actually using on a daily basis, but the tapered base makes for a tiny footprint, and the pedestal style makes for a museum style show-stopper.